-Locally grown, sustainably farmed and processed food choices are good for the environment and for people’s health.
+Locally grown, sustainably farmed and processed food choices are good for the environment and for individual health.
 Kaiser Permanente offers sustainable food choices on patient menus at many of our hospitals.
 By partnering with local growers, we support the development of local and sustainable food systems as a public health tool.

 The need to support good nutrition has taken on added urgency with the increased understanding of the obesity epidemic in the United States and its causes.
 We also understand that food that is not sustainably produced impacts health in several ways:

 - Food grown with synthetic pesticides and fertilizers exposes farm workers and consumers to those chemicals.

 - Wildlife and aquatic life are impacted in deltas and other areas where agricultural chemicals accumulate.

 - High volume livestock production often includes the use of non-therapeutic antibiotics that can interfere with human antibiotic effectiveness.

 Obesity and its health consequences result in the need for more health care services (surgeries, pharmaceuticals, etc.), which use natural resources and energy.

-Over the last decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
-Many of our Kaiser Permanente hospitals and medical offices sponsor or support farmers markets at their facilities and/or in the community that help staff, members and the community to eat well and make good choices by increasing access to fresh produce.
+Over the past decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
+Kaiser Permanente hosts more than 50 farmers markets at its facilities and/or in the community that help staff, members and the community eat well and make good choices by increasing access to fresh produce.

 Supporting farmers markets and buying food locally have many wonderful benefits: